 The picture is the cover of Allen Ginsberg's history of himself, but the link is to a Ginsberg oriented blog featuring a post on Lester Young.

 American intellectuals loved jazz, or at least the idea of it.
 The popular manifestation of intellectualism in the era, the Beat Generation (think Ginsberg, Kerouac, Ferlinghetti, San Francisco coffee houses, berets, and goatees) worshipped jazz musicians.
 By 1960 beats were all ABD of course, but a decade earlier, it's important to remember, they could be iconoclasitc with Benny Goodman's "Sing, Sing, Sing."
 The most idolized of the 1950s musicians became Lester Young, whose improvisational number, "Lester Leaps In," inspired an ethereal response from Ginsberg and his friends.
-An apocryphal sounding story involves a visit to New York by Ginsberg shortly before Lester Young's death in 1957.
+An apocryphal sounding story involves a pilgrimage by Ginsberg shortly before Lester Young's death in 1957.
 Ginsberg, so the story goes, swept into the great man's presence, fell to his knees, and began reciting poetry about this-or-that aspect of life's great mysteries.
-Mr. Young remained flumoxed for a while, and then asked, "Hey man, what are you doing on your knees?"
+Mr. Young, flumoxed for a moment, finally inquired, "Hey man, what are you doing on your knees?"
 The answer has not come down to us.

 Everyone expects the trajectory of their youth to continue.
 We expect the weather tomorrow to be the same as today.
 Of course, it always is until it isn't.
 Then we wonder if it ever was.
 The 50s echoed all the way to 1964, then they vanished.
 They've not been seen since.
 What was all that about?
 The answer has not come down to us.